Hidden East Anglia:

 In the 19th century, Hinxton Hall came into the hands of the Green family, one of whom changed his name to De Freville, his ancestors who held the manor of Great Shelford.
 Their coat of arms had upon the top of it the head of a stag, a crest replicated on the outer walls of some of the cottages owned by the Hinxton estate.
 At least one of these crests, a raised stag's head in wood on a plaque, survives on a house in the High Street, at TL496451.
 It can be seen on Google Street View HERE.
 Local legend says that when the stag hears the clock on St. Mary & St. John's church strike midnight, it gets down and goes to the nearby river Cam for a drink.

 Source: Cambridgeshire Federations of Women's Institutes: 'The Cambridgeshire Village Book' (Countryside Books, 1989), p.92.

 The Old House (TL438635) in Station Road is partly of the early 16th century, and was once the dwelling house of Howletts Farm.
-It supposedly has two priest holes, and an underground passage for a priest's escape, which has yet to be found.
+It supposedly has two priest holes, and an underground passage for a priest's escape to St. Andrew's church, which has yet to be found.